enriquepablo/peer/doc/users.rst

 Password?* in the *Sign in* page which takes the user through the process of resetting her password.
 Firstly, the user is asked to type the email address in her personal information.
-Once the email address is submitted, an email is sent to such address with a unique URL that is only known to receiver of the email.
+Once the email address is submitted, an email is sent to such address with a unique URL that is only known to the receiver of the email.
 Clicking in such link takes the user to another form where she can set her new password.
 From this point the process follows the normal `Registration`_ procedure.

 .. note::